SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 A pressure sensor to make sure you’re not brushing too hard and causing gum recession/damage to your teeth.

-The 2.0 version has a pressure sensor that gives you an audible warning when you press too hard and then turns off until you ease the pressure.
+It also has a pressure sensor that gives you an audible warning when you press too hard and then turns off until you ease the pressure.

 Travel-Friendly Features